-Marisol Limon Martinez is a multidisciplinary artist whose work encompasses writing, music, and visual art.
+Marisol Limón Martínez is a multidisciplinary artist whose work encompasses writing, music, performance, and visual art.

-She is the author of Via Dissimulata: In Three Voices, After You, Dearest Language, First Space, Then Structures, and Honorary Men.
-She was co-founder and editor of the newspaper New York Nights.
+She is the author of Via Dissimulata: In Three Voices; After You, Dearest Language; First Space, Then Structures; and Honorary Men.

-Marisol divides her time between Mexico and Southeast Asia.
+Marisol was born and raised in San Antonio, Texas, and is based in Upstate New York.
 She performs and exhibits in the US, Europe, and Asia, and has been a visiting artist at Stanford University, the School of Visual Arts (SVA), Brown University, The New School (Parsons & Eugene Lang), Columbia University, and Queens College.